ShravyaReddyAkmy/customer-support-ai/README.md

 # AI Customer Support

 ## Summary
-This is a chatGPT based AI chatbot application for e-books to get book details, purchase options, recommendations
+This is a Gen-AI chatbot application for e-books.

 ## Website